 Top 10 Las Vegas Raiders Players Going Into the 2020 SeasonThe Raiders will move to Vegas in 2020 as weird as “Las Vegas Raiders” sounds they’re a dark horse candidate.
 The Team has some weapons and there’s no excuses not to make the playoffs.
 The Raiders have been irrelevant since 2002 and are looking to change that.
 I think it’s possible but we’ll see.

-To me their best is Josh Jacobs a guy who put the league on notice last year with 1,150 yards and 7 touchdowns A dangerous weapon who has plenty of upside.
-Mike Mayock will have some fun with him I can tell.
+To me, their best is Josh Jacobs, a guy who put the league on notice last year with 1,150 yards and 7 touchdowns.
+He's a dangerous weapon with plenty of upside.
+Mike Mayock will have some fun with him, I can tell.

-He's one of the elite RBs in the league and will sure turn much better in the years to come.
+He's one of the elite RBs in the league and is sure to improve in the years to come.

-Last year he had a solid year and was one of the best on Da Bears Defense.
-Chicago you might've made a mistake letting him go.
-He'll add to a defense that looks sneaky good.
+Last year, he had a solid year and was one of the best on the Bears' defense.
+Chicago, you might have made a mistake letting him go.
+He'll contribute to a defense that looks sneakily good.

 I like this fit.
-He's a veteran receiver and he'll help fill the Amari Cooper void.
-Sure last season his numbers dipped but he didn't play in as many games and literally the entire team was banged up.
-Still a solid weapon for Derek Carr to utilize
+He's a veteran receiver, and he'll help fill the Amari Cooper void.
+Sure, his numbers dipped last season, but he didn't play in as many games, and the entire team was banged up.
+He's still a solid weapon for Derek Carr to utilize.

-Here's a weapon that flies under the radar and nobody really talks about Hunter Renfrow had a solid enough rookie season with 605 yards and 4 touchdowns.
-Not too bad at all and he has the potential to grow even more
+Here's a weapon that flies under the radar.
+Nobody really talks about him.
+Hunter Renfrow had a solid rookie season with 605 yards and 4 touchdowns.
+Not too bad at all, and he has the potential to grow even more.

-This is their top draft selection who's been hailed as a potential game changer.
-The fastest guy in the draft and now he's their Amari Cooper replacement.
-No need to remind y'all about that AB experiment right?
-I'm sure Mike Mayock will have some fun with this guy
+This is their top draft selection, who has been hailed as a potential game-changer.
+He's the fastest guy in the draft and is now their Amari Cooper replacement.
+No need to remind you all about that AB experiment, right?
+I'm sure Mike Mayock will have some fun with this guy.

-He was a solid player in LA last year yet the Rams let him go for some reason.
+He was a solid player in LA last year, yet the Rams let him go for some reason.
 He'll fit in nicely here.
-135 tackles 3.5 sacks and 2 interceptions not too shabby numbers why exactly did the Rams let him go again?
+With 135 tackles, 3.5 sacks, and 2 interceptions, his numbers are not too shabby.
+Why exactly did the Rams let him go again?

-He's been one of the best centers for the Raiders and has earned a few pro bowl bids these past few years and he'll be 31 so he still has some potential left.
+He's been one of the best centers for the Raiders and has earned a few Pro Bowl bids these past few years.
+He's 31, so he still has some potential left.

-He pulled a bit of a surprise and joined the Raiders a few seasons ago after many thought he was done but he's still doing well.
-He's a good lineman who's a veteran and his presence could help the others around him develop although he doesn't have the best personality but the Raiders have never cared for personality
+He pulled a bit of a surprise by joining the Raiders a few seasons ago, after many thought he was done.
+However, he's still doing well.
+He's a good lineman who's a veteran, and his presence could help those around him develop.
+Although he doesn't have the best personality, the Raiders have never cared about that.

-Derek Carr to me is no different than Alex Smith.
-He's a serviceable veteran but nothing beyond that.
+To me, Derek Carr is no different from Alex Smith.
+He's a serviceable veteran, but nothing beyond that.
 He had a decent 2016 season but then got injured.
-Since then he hasn't been the same player.
-He's regressed and while he has the skills we need to see more.
-There's no reason he can't take this team to the playoffs
+Since then, he hasn't been the same player.
+He's regressed, and while he has the skills, we need to see more.
+There's no reason he can't take this team to the playoffs.